Chelsea Arts Club: History

 Chelsea Arts Club was originally located in rooms at no. 181 King's Road.
 In 1902, the club moved to larger premises at no. 143 Old Church Street.
 In 1933 the club's premises, which had an acre of garden, were remodeled.
 The clubhouse includes a snooker room, bedrooms, dining room, former 'ladies bar' turned private party room, and a garden.

-From 1908 to 1958 the club held a series of public fancy dress balls at the Albert Hall, latterly on New Year's Eve, which raised funds for artists' charities.
+From 1908 to 1958 the club held a series of public fancy dress balls, the Chelsea Arts Club Balls at the Royal Albert Hall, latterly on New Year's Eve, which raised funds for artists' charities.
 In 1958, balls were banned from the Albert Hall owing to their notoriety for rowdiness, nudity and public homosexuality (illegal before 1967).
 Subsequently, private functions were held at the club instead, with similarly lavish decorations and themes.

 In 1966 the club was redecorated, a new bar was opened, and membership was opened to women artists.